 ONE DOCUMENT.
 Using Adobe Acrobat or another PDF-merging tool, combine the cover page and all letters of support into one, single PDF document.
 This way, you will only need to upload one document as "Letters of Support" into Easygrants under the Uploads page.

-Letters of support should not be mailed directly to NFWF.
+To ensure timely inclusion with a proposal package, letters of support should not be mailed directly to NFWF.

 LETTER OF SUPPORT EXAMPLES - COVER PAGE